 Herod Antipas had imprisoned John the Baptist and had beheaded him in prison.
-The Jews arrested Jesus, chained him, and held him in prison before they took him for trial by Pilate.
+The Jews arrested Jesus, chained him, and held him in prison before they took him for trial before Pilate.
 The Jews and the Romans occasionally imprisoned the apostles and early Christians.
-The Christian soldiers like St. George and St. Sebastian emotionally supported the Christian prisoners to keep up their faith during the time of severe persecution in the Roman empire.
+Christian soldiers like Saints George and Sebastian emotionally supported the Christian prisoners to help them keep up their faith during the time of severe persecution in the Roman empire.

 (37) Then the upright will ask him: ‘Lord, when did we see you hungry and give you food; thirsty and give you drink, (38) or a stranger and welcome you, or naked and clothe you?
 (39) When did we see you sick or in prison and go to see you?’

-The first address of the divine judge was to the righteous people on his right-hand side.
+The first address of the divine judge was to the righteous people on his right hand.
 While they ministered to his representatives who preached the gospel and to the less fortunate people, they did that without knowing they were doing it for Jesus.
-They raised the question because they did not see Jesus directly when they offered the help.
-Even those who knew they helped others out of their love of Jesus and obedience to his teachings, the response of the righteous expresses their humility and excitement of how the Lord has valued even their minor services to others.
+They raised the question because they did not see Jesus directly when they offered help.
+Even those who knew they helped others out of love for Jesus and obedience to his teachings, the response of the righteous expresses their humility and excitement of how the Lord has valued even their minor services to others.

 (40) The King will answer: ‘Truly, I say to you: whenever you did this to one of the least of my brothers, you did it to me.’